phpmyadmin/docker/README.md

 All following examples will bring you phpMyAdmin on `http://localhost:8080` where you can enjoy your happy MySQL administration.

+## Credentials

+phpMyAdmin does use MySQL server credential, please check the corresponding server image for information how it is setup.

+The official MySQL and MariaDB use following environment variables to define these:

+* `MYSQL_ROOT_PASSWORD` - This variable is mandatory and specifies the password that will be set for the `root` superuser account.
+* `MYSQL_USER`, `MYSQL_PASSWORD` - These variables are optional, used in conjunction to create a new user and to set that user's password.

 ## Usage with linked server